 Any fissioning system $U^{233}+n_{th}$, $U^{235}+n_{th}$, $Pu^{239}+n_{th}$ and $Cf^{252}$, below referred as $as-$type, exhibits an asymmetric binary fission consisting in obtaining two asymmetric final fragments.
 Here the asymmetry of the fragments is with respect to their mass numbers in unified atomic mass units.
-Let $A_{H}$ and $A_{L}$ be the mass number of the heavy and light fragment respectively.
+Let $A_{H}$ and $A_{L}$ be the mass numbers of the heavy and light fragments respectively.
 In addition any fissioning system up to $Cf^{252}$ for example $Fm^{258}$ and $Hs^{266}$, below referred as $s-$type, exhibits a symmetric binary fission consisting in obtaining two symmetric final fragments.
-The nucleon phase hypothesis advanced by Mouze and Ythier states the following, see \cite{mhy1} quoted in \cite{mhy2}, or \cite{ric} for the details.
-The reaction-time of any binary fission process is $1.77\,10^{-25}s$ thus occurring at temperatures of the order of $10^{13}K$, according the energy-time uncertainty relation.
+The nucleon phase hypothesis advanced by Mouze and Ythier states the following, see \cite{mhy1,mhy2,ric} for details.
+The reaction-time of any binary fission process is $1.77\,10^{-25}s$ thus occurring at temperatures of the order of $10^{13}K$, according to the energy-time uncertainty relation.
 Hence the distinction between the proton and neutron phase disappears and a new nucleon phase occurs.
-More exactly whenever a fission reaction involves an $as-$type fissioning system $\varsigma$, two nucleon cores come into existence, one of mass number $82$ and the other of mass number $126$.
+More exactly whenever a fission process involves an $as-$type fissioning system $\varsigma$, two nucleon cores come into existence, one of mass number $82$ and the other of mass number $126$.
 The two final asymmetric fragments consist by these two cores surrounded by their valence nucleons, and the closure of the shells at $82$ and $126$ explains the following Terrell law \cite[eq. $(1)$]{ric}

-where $\ov{\nu}$ is the mean value of the prompt-neutron yield in the state describing the fragments occurring next the fission process of $\varsigma$.
-Similarly the reaction involving a $s-$type fissioning system generates two nucleon cores each one of mass number $126$, and the symmetric final fragments consist of such a cores surrounded by their valence nucleons, \cite[$II.a$]{ric}.
+where $\ov{\nu}$ is the mean value of the prompt-neutron yield in the state describing the fragments obtained next the fission process occurs to $\varsigma$, in what follows simply called prompt-neutron yield of the fission process occurring to $\varsigma$.
+Similarly the reaction involving a $s-$type fissioning system generates two nucleon cores each one of mass number $126$, and the symmetric final fragments consist of such a cores surrounded by their valence nucleons, \cite[II.a]{ric}.

-From the information extracted by the experiment we deduce the following stability: the values $82$ and $126$ remain unchanged under variation of the generating fissioning system.
-Moreover the hypothesis of existence of nucleon cores implies the thermal nature and phase transition of the nucleon phase: the cores are generated only for temperatures, of the reaction involving the fissioning system, higher than $10^{13}K$.
+From the information extracted by the experiment we deduce the following stability, the values $82$ and $126$ remain unchanged under variation of the generating fissioning system.
+Moreover the hypothesis of existence of nucleon cores implies the thermal nature and phase transition of the nucleon phase: the fission process activates and the cores are generated at temperatures higher than $10^{13}K$.